istio/istio.io/content/blog/2019/egress-performance/index.md

 ### Case 1:  Bypassing the sidecar

 In this case, the sidecar does not intercept the communication between the application and the external DB.
-This is accomplished by setting the init container argument -x with the CIDR of the MongoDB, which makes the sidecar ignore messages to/from this `ip` address.
+This is accomplished by setting the init container argument -x with the CIDR of the MongoDB, which makes the sidecar ignore messages to/from this IP address.
 For example:

         - -x
         - "169.47.232.211/32"